John I Drugeth: Career in Naples and France

 Thereafter, John returned to Naples.
 He was again called on to fight in the war against the Kingdom of Aragon, who had seized Sicily from the Angevins, in 1324 by Robert.
 Regardless of John's other services, his family continued to have an important place in the court of former queen Clementia.
-Both the names of John and Paska (as "Jehan Druget" and "Madamme Pasque") appear frequently in the queen's famous inventory of gift giving.
-Over the years, John's wife Paska became the most prominent member of her household, acting as principal lady-in-waiting.
-Paska's financial award (300 livres) was higher than that of the other courtiers of even her husband's in the court.
+Both the names of John and Pasqua (as "Jehan Druget" and "Madamme Pasque") appear frequently in the queen's famous inventory of gift giving.
+Over the years, John's wife Pasqua became the most prominent member of her household, acting as principal lady-in-waiting.
+Pasqua's financial award (300 livres) was higher than that of the other courtiers of even her husband's in the court.
 By 1328, the young William functioned as shield bearer, while Queen Clementia was the godmother of John's younger children, John II and Clementia (who was named after their lady).
+Philip II, a cleric, was a canon in Arras Cathedral in the same year.
 On 5 October 1328, Clementia compiled her last will and testament, in which she richly awarded John and his wife by leaving them 800 and 650 livres in Paris, respectively.
 She died roughly a week later, on 13 October 1328.
 However, at the time of the drafting of the testament, the Drugeth family were no longer with Clementia in Paris, because John received an invitation and offer resettlement from Clementia's brother Charles to Hungary, which resulted a decisive moment in the family history of the Drugeths.